Food Waste and Global Warming

 - Every 100 pounds of food waste in our landfills sends 8.3 pounds of methane into the atmosphere.
-Methane is 21 times worse for the atmosphere than carbon dioxide.1
+Methane has 28 times the global warming effect of carbon dioxide.2

-- If global food waste were a country, it would rank third in greenhouse gas production behind China and the U.S. Here's how food waste breaks down by type of food worldwide.2
+- If global food waste were a country, it would rank third in greenhouse gas production behind China and the U.S. Here's how food waste breaks down by type of food worldwide.3

-- 25% of all freshwater in the U.S. is used to produce our wasted food each year.4
+- 25% of all freshwater in the U.S. is used to produce our wasted food each year.5

-- There were 1,249 calories of food waste per capita each day in the U.S. in 2010 at the retail/consumer level.5
+- There were 1,249 calories of food waste per capita each day in the U.S. in 2010 at the retail/consumer level.6

 - California state law requires businesses with a minimum amount of organic waste, including food and food scraps, to recycle it -- rather than having it disposed in our landfills -- as of April 1, 2016.